lanl/BEE/doc/User Guide for BEE-Charliecloud.md

         "--mpi=pmi2": null
       }
       ```
-   * g. 'delete_after_exec': Upon the completion of the task remove the directory created via 'ch-tar2dir' (default value is false)

 * `container_conf`: Charliecloud container info.
   * a. `container_path`: entire path for the Charlicloud tarred image;
+  * b. `remove_after_exec`: Upon the completion of the task remove the directory created via 'ch-tar2dir' (default value is false)

 * `exec_env_conf`: specifiying all configuration related to the execution
     environment.